 Although most people know that smoking is not a healthy habit, they don’t fully understand why.
 Although most smokers know it’s difficult to quit, they rarely understand why it’s virtually impossible.
 Although tobacco products are legal, most people don’t understand why.
 This book will address many of these questions and conflicts of interest.

-Did you know that almost ninety percent of all smokers started their addictive habit before their 18th birthday?
-Tobacco companies know that they need to hook a smoker before they leave high school or they will likely lose the prospective customer forever.
+Almost 90 percent of all smokers started their habit before their 18th birthday.
+Tobacco companies need to hook smokers before they leave high school.

 Did you know that: